Tanzania travel advice

 Medical services and facilities

-Medical facilities are limited and medicines are often unavailable, even in Dar es Salaam.
+Medical facilities and services are not up to Canadian standards, even in Dar es Salaam.

 Medical evacuation, which can be very expensive, may be necessary in the event of serious illness or injury.